SKNCEL

 Start with Option 1 as a market-validation phase — ship the skncel brand experience inside Parkville's platform with the features that the table above marks as ships or partial.
 This tests product-market fit without full platform investment.
 Design the system so that the features marked "Phase 2 — deferred" (the interactive quiz and personalization engine) drop in naturally the moment skncel moves to Option 2.
 The design deliverables we produce now are valid for both scenarios.

-Key page wireframes — skncel design direction
+Key page wireframes — aligned to official skncel brand guidelines

-Schematic mockups showing layout logic, hierarchy, and component placement for each key page.
+Schematic mockups using approved palette, typography, and product names from the skncel brand guidelines.
 Desktop is shown; mobile variants follow the same hierarchy in single column with condensed nav.

 Page 1 — skncel hub / collection home